ankane/ahoy/README.md

 end
 ```

-Then, add `visitable` on the model.
+Then, add `visitable` to the model.

 ```ruby
 class Order < ActiveRecord::Base